 Even as war rages in eastern Ukraine between Russian-backed separatists and Kyiv, commuters may take in the sight of supposedly bucolic Ukrainian life at Kievskaya, a Soviet-era metro stop in Moscow.

 Traveling in the Moscow metro provides a keen reminder of old Soviet days.
 Take, for example, the Byelorusskaya metro station, where visitors may taken in vintage mosaics depicting Belorussians who are happy and content within the old Soviet state.

 In Moscow, some of the vestiges of the old Soviet Union are still apparent.
-Take, for example, Soviet nostalgia at a local hockey arena.
 Far beneath the surface, people may visit an old Soviet nuclear bunker.

 Walking around Moscow’s Krymskaya statue garden is an eerie experience, as the visitor is greeted to a seemingly vanished Communist world with age-old dinosaurs.

 Walking around the All-Russian Exhibition Center, visitors are greeted to the sight of hyper-stylized statues which idealize Soviet industrial and military workers, women and even astronauts.